Types of business licenses: How to get the right one

 State, county, and city governments have their own licensing requirements and fees.

-Typically, states require businesses to maintain some sort of business license.
+Typically, states require different types of businesses to maintain some sort of business license.
 Some states issue business licenses directly, yet most licensing is done at the local level.
 Even home-based businesses may require a business license.

 Governments require business licenses as a way to track companies and generate revenue through fees.
 However, having a business license also has its benefits.
 For example, a license can make it easier to open a business bank account or obtain a business loan.